intel/sriov-fec-operator/spec/openshift-pacn3000-operator.md

 ## Overview

-This document provides the instructions for using the OpenNESS Operator for Intel® FPGA PAC N3000 (Programming) in Red Hat's OpenShift Container Platform.
+This document provides the instructions for using the SEO Operator for Intel® FPGA PAC N3000 (Programming) in Red Hat's OpenShift Container Platform.
 This operator was developed with aid of the Special Resource Operator framework based on the Operator SDK project.

-## OpenNESS Operator for Intel® FPGA PAC N3000 (Programming)
+## SEO Operator for Intel® FPGA PAC N3000 (Programming)

-The role of the OpenNESS Operator for Intel® FPGA PAC N3000 (Programming) is to orchestrate and manage the resources/devices exposed by the Intel® FPGA PAC N3000 card within the OpenShift cluster.
+The role of the SEO Operator for Intel® FPGA PAC N3000 (Programming) is to orchestrate and manage the resources/devices exposed by the Intel® FPGA PAC N3000 card within the OpenShift cluster.
 The operator is a state machine which will configure the resources and then monitor them and act autonomously based on the user interaction.
-For vRAN use-cases it is expected that the operator is used alongside the [OpenNESS Operator for Intel Wireless FEC Accelerator.](https://github.com/otcshare/openshift-operator/blob/master/spec/openshift-sriov-fec-operator.md)
+For vRAN use-cases it is expected that the operator is used alongside the [SEO Operator for Intel Wireless FEC Accelerator.](https://github.com/otcshare/openshift-operator/blob/master/spec/openshift-sriov-fec-operator.md)
-The operator design of the OpenNESS Operator for Intel® FPGA PAC N3000 (Programming) supports the following device:
+The operator design of the SEO Operator for Intel® FPGA PAC N3000 (Programming) supports the following device:

 * [Intel® PAC N3000 for vRAN Acceleration](https://github.com/otcshare/openshift-operator/blob/master/spec/vran-accelerators-supported-by-operator.md#intel-pac-n3000-for-vran-acceleration)